NicolasCBV/NicolasCBV/README.md

 ### I'm just a developer were loves programming world

 - 👨 Just a developer focused in typescript technologies;
-- 🔧 For now I'm working in a ecommerce project called Dropneos;
 - 📕 Starting on Systems Development Analyst college.

 <a href="https://github.com/NicolasCBV">